 We were also planning on buying a Wi-Fi SIM card and withdrawing money from ATM.
 Sounds like a basic thing to do, but the cards were sold out and ATM ran out of money.
 Instead of wasting more time at the airport, we decided to finally head to Tokyo.

-They had a promotion for return tickets (Narita-Shinjuku) for JPY4500 ($48) per person, while train was about 20% more expensive.
+They had a promotion for return tickets (Narita-Shinjuku) for JPY4500 ($48) per person, while the train was about 20% more expensive.
 What’s interesting, the promotion was not advertised on any posters, I saw it only on Facebook, and I had to ask for “discounted round trip voucher” while buying our tickets.

 If you’re going to Shinjuku, you have an option to be dropped at one of the bigger hotels or West Exit of Shinjuku Station.
-First half of the way took us through industrial, not too glamorous area, then next to Disneyland through the city to finally, after just over 1 hour, West Exit of Shinjuku Station.
+The first half of the way took us through industrial, not too glamorous area, then next to Disneyland through the city to finally, after just over 1 hour, West Exit of Shinjuku Station.
 Now, let’s test my home-printed maps and usually good orientation – the hotel is no more than 15-minute walk away.

 Finding our hotel

 Once again people of the Internet were wrong.
 In many reviews of the Best Western Shinjuku Astina Hotel (update April 2015: now called Citadines Central Shinjuku Tokyo), they were saying how hard it is to find it.
 While in real life (with a simple, printed map in hand) it was very easy.
 Good orientation point is Mister Donut just down the street from the hotel.
 If you found it, you’re nearly there.

 Arriving at 10am gave us no other option, but to leave our bags and go and explore.
 We would have to wait to see our room.
 Check-in time is 2pm.